Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Research

-Her research interests reflect her learner-centric approach, with focus on student experience and belonging, retention of knowledge, and educational technology.
-She is a founding member of ASERT (Anatomical Sciences Education Research Team).
+Rebecca's research interests reflect her learner-centric approach, with focus on student experience and belonging, retention of knowledge, and educational technology.
+She is a founding member of ASERT (Anatomical Sciences Education Research Team) and is interested in all aspects of anatomical education research, along with student motivation and transition.

 Additional details

-Rebecca is a Teaching Fellow / Kaiwhakaako in Te Tari Kikokiko / Department of Anatomy, and teaches a wide range of topics in 100- and 200-level papers.
+Rebecca is a Senior Teaching Fellow / Tauira Matua Kaiwhakaako in Te Tari Kikokiko / Department of Anatomy, and teaches a wide range of topics in 100- and 200-level papers.

 Originally from Wellington, Rebecca holds a PhD in Cellular and Molecular Biology from the University of Glasgow, and recently completed a Master of Higher Education with distinction from Otago.
 In 2018, Rebecca received both a University of Otago Award for Excellence in Teaching and an Ako Aotearoa National Tertiary Teaching Award for Sustained Excellence.

-Rebecca is also currently on part-time secondment (0.4FTE until the end of 2020) to Te Tari Tuata / Office of Student Success where she is a Research Fellow / Kairuruku.
+Rebecca is currently on part-time secondment (0.4FTE until the end of 2024) to Te Tari Tuata / Office of Student Success where she is a Research Fellow / Kairuruku.

 Publications